meilisearch/documentation/learn/advanced/filtering_and_faceted_search.md

 If your documents contain `_geo` data, you can use the `_geoRadius` and `_geoBoundingBox` built-in filter rules to filter results according to their geographic position.

 `_geoRadius` establishes a circular area based on a central point and a radius, while `_geoBoundingBox` establishes a rectangular area based on the bounding box's top left and bottom right corners.
-Results beyond the specified area will be excluded from your search.
+Results beyond the specified area are excluded from your search.

 <CodeSamples id="geosearch_guide_filter_usage_1" />